groundhoggwp/groundhogg/README.txt

 * When an account is created.
 * When a contact's email is confirmed.
-* Whenever a from is filled out.
+* Whenever a form is filled out.
 * A page is visited.
 * A User's role is changed.
 * A tag is applied